mauriiciobarbosa/designpatterns/src/designpatterns/proxy/README.md

 In our example we simulated a dating service.
 We wanted to make sure that people would just change their own personal information, like interests, while rating someone else would be still possible.
-In order to do that, we used the Java Proxy API and created two Invocation Handlers: One to the profile owner, and another one for non owner profiles.
-They control access for all requests on the Person object, and throws a IllegalAccessException for non permitted request based on the profile.
+In order to do that, we used the `Java Proxy API` and created two `Invocation Handlers`: One for the profile owner, and another one for non owner profiles.
+They control access for all requests on the `Person object`, and throws a `IllegalAccessException` for non permitted request based on the profile.

 ## Pros and Cons